 Hiwasaki, L., Luna, E., Syamsidik, & Shaw, R. (2014).
 Process for integrating local and indigenous knowledge with science for hydro-meteorological disaster risk reduction and climate change adaptation in coastal and small island communities.
 International Journal of Disaster Risk Reduction, 10(Part A), 15-27. doi:https://doi.org/10.1016/j.ijdrr.2014.07.007

 Johnstone, N. (2013).
 Negotiating climate change: Maori, the Crown and New Zealand's Emission Trading Scheme.
-Climate Change and Indigenous Peoples: The search for legal remedies.
-R. S. Abate and E. A. Kronk.
-Cheltenham, New York, Edward Elgar Publishing: 508-531.
+In R. S. Abate & E. A. Kronk (Eds.), Climate Change and Indigenous Peoples: The search for legal remedies (pp. 508-531).
+Cheltenham, New York: Edward Elgar Publishing.

 Kenney, C. M. P., Suzanne.
 (2015).
 A Māori love story: Community-led disaster management in response to the Ōtautahi (Christchurch) earthquakes as a framework for action.
 International Journal of Disaster Risk Reduction, 14(1), 46-55. doi:http://dx.doi.org/10.1016/j.ijdrr.2014.12.010

 Kirk, C. (2015).
 The sound of silence: First Nations and British Colombia emergency management.
-College of Law.
-Saskatoon, University of Saskatchewan.
-Master of Laws.
+(Master of Laws).
+University of

 Lambert, S. (2014a).
 Indigenous Peoples and urban disaster: Māori responses to the 2010-12 Christchurch earthquakes.
 Australasian Journal of Disaster and Trauma Studies, 18(1), 39-48. doi:http://www.massey.ac.nz/~trauma/issues/2014-1/AJDTS_18-1_Lambert.pdf

 Langlois, B. (2012).
 Safeguarding our Indigenous Communities: Measuring the health and safety culture of Aboriginal fire crews and emergency service personnel in British Columbia.
-Vancouver, First Nations Emergency Services.
+Retrieved from Vancouver:

 Linthicum, K. (2018, 12 September).
 Corruption caused the collapse of buildings in 2017 Mexico City earthquake, a new report finds.
 Los Angeles Times.
 Retrieved from http://www.latimes.com/world/mexico-americas/la-fg-mexico-earthquake-20180912-story.html